Bengali Hindus in Assam: Barak Valley

-The Barak Valley region of Assam comprising the present districts of Cachar and Hailakandi (together formerly part of the Kachari kingdom) and Karimganj (formerly part of Sylhet), where the Bengalis, according to historian J.B.
+The Barak Valley region of Assam comprising the present districts of Cachar and Hailakandi (together formerly part of the Kachari kingdom) and Karimganj (formerly part of Sylhet), According to the Bhatera Copper Plate issued by Govinda-Kesavadeva ruler of Srihatta-Rajya a proto Bengali Kingdom ruled many places which now falls in present day Barak Valley, places like Katakhal, Kalain & Salchapra is mentioned on the copper plate which dates back to 1049A.D.

+In census report of Assam in 1921 by G.T Lloyd, he stated that Bengali speakers in Cacher and Goalpara are Indigenous.
+Bengalis, according to historian J.B.
 Bhattacharjee, had settled here for more than 2 centuries.
 Bhattacharjee argues that the Dimasa kings spoke Bengali and the inscriptions and coins were written in Sanskrit in Bengali script.
 Migrations to Cachar increased after the British annexation of the region.
 Bengalis have been living in Barak Valley for at least 224 years.

-In 1835 Pemberton reported that the population of the Cachar plains was around 50,000 dominated by the Dimasa people, followed by Muslim immigrants from Sylhet and their descendants; a third group was Bengali and Assamese Hindu immigrants and their descendants and Naga, Kuki and Manipuris forming the smallest groups.
-According to David R. Syiemlieh, up to 1837 A.D. the plains of Cachar Valley were sparsely populated and were dominated by the Dimasa Cachari, a Tibeto Burmese tribe, under the rule of the Kachari Raja, who have established his kingdom's capital at Khaspur, Cachar plains.
+While on a survey duty in cachar in 1832 Pemberton mentioned as quoted "People in Sylhet and Cachar are identical in every respect-appearence, custom and language".
+In 1835 Pemberton reported according to Captain Fisher that the population of the Cachar plains was around 50,000 dominated by the Dimasa people, followed by Muslim immigrants from Sylhet and their descendants; a third group was Bengali and Assamese Hindu immigrants and their descendants and Naga, Kuki and Manipuris forming the smallest groups.

+But In 1837 British Officer J.G Burns reported that the population of Cachar Plains were 50,000 and only a small portion of population were Dimasa, and majority were Bengali Hindus and Muslims and a few Manipuris, Nagas, kukies .According to David R. Syiemlieh, up to 1837 A.D. the plains of Cachar Valley were sparsely populated and were dominated by the Dimasa Cachari, a Tibeto Burmese tribe, under the rule of the Kachari Raja, who have established his kingdom's capital at Khaspur, Cachar plains.
 He had a good number of Bengali advisers (mostly Brahmins) around him and gave grants of land to some of them, but the population resembled that of the North Cachar Hills of today as evident from various historical chronicles and sources.
 The British Annexation of Cachar transformed the demographic patterns of the valley overnight.
 There was a sudden phenomenal growth in population, while the plains of Cachar had about 50,000 inhabitants in all in 1837 A.D. that is five years after its annexation.
 The population rose to more than five lakhs a few years later, which eventually indicates that there was a large-scale immigration.

 For instance in the 1851 Census, the population of the Cachar Valley was recorded at 85,522, comprising diverse backgrounds including hill tribes.
 Muslims and Hindus, predominantly Bengalis, made up 30,708 and 30,573 individuals respectively, constituting 70% of the total population.
 The remaining population included 10,723 Manipuris, 6,320 Kukis, 5,645 Nagas, and 2,213 Cacharis.